Mission & Overview

 Our Mission

 The American Leadership Forum joins and strengthens diverse leaders to serve the common good.
 We do this through a year-long Fellows Program in each Chapter’s community in which leaders can engage in dialogue, differ, and build relationships.
-ALF strengthens Fellows’ capacity to address public issues collaboratively and builds a strong leadership network to work for positive change in the communities we serve.
+ALF strengthens Fellows’ capacity to address public issues collaboratively and builds a strong leadership network to work for change in the communities we serve.

 Our Strategy